Picken Papers Advertising Stamp

 “Given by Mr Aston, grocer who succeeded T Collier in the shop called ‘The Lower Bar’.
 Stamp used by the present T Collier’s grandfather probably 150 years old.”
 He also noted that “BB” means “Best Broseley”

-The image shows fanciful slaves or native American Indians with grass skirts and pipes .
+The image is an historical depiction of slaves or native American Indians with grass skirts and pipes .
 They are standing on tobacco barrels.
 Beside the barrels and on their lids, there are tobacco rolls.

 In the 17th and early 18th century, the leaves were rolled, then spun into rope, which was wound into balls weighing as much as a hundred pounds .
 These balls were protected in canvas or barrels for the journey to Britain.